postmarketOS End of Life (EOL) Dates & Support Timeline

 |---|---|---|---|---|---|

-When a Postmarketos version reaches end of life, the maintainers stop issuing security patches.
+When a version of postmarketOS reaches end of life, the maintainers stop issuing security patches.
 Vulnerabilities discovered after this date are publicly disclosed on the National Vulnerability Database, exploit code appears on GitHub, and your systems remain permanently exposed.

 The CVE blind spot: Most vulnerability scanners check for known CVEs but do not flag the accumulation of unpatched vulnerabilities in EOL software.
 With a zero-day, nobody knows about the vulnerability.
 With EOL software, the vulnerability is public — listed, rated, and often weaponized — but no patch will ever exist.
 This is the most dangerous gap in enterprise security posture.